-Mindset Trading vs Investing
+Mindset Trading Vs. Investing

-For an investor, patience and strategic thinking is key.
+For an investor, patience and strategic thinking are key.
 It can be sometimes tempting to exit your position early when you see the value dropping to preserve capital or rising value to take some quick profits.
 However, it might not be the most profitable time to do so.
 Taking a longer outlook on market cycles is generally less stressful and much more time-efficient to manage when looking at monthly and yearly cycles.
 Without being glued to a screen looking at numbers, your key focus can remain on your job or business as well as your family.

 Thinking like a trader requires you to be comfortable with taking risks, and accepting losing trades as part of your strategy development.
 A successful trader will continue to use and refine their strategy over time, rather than just guess and gamble on the outcome of every trade.
 Traders adopt discipline in their trading strategies and won't steer towards being overly enthusiastic when winning trade, then overly disappointed when losing.
-Sticking to a strategy is key to not only measure profit vs loss but also winning trades vs losing trades as well as a plethora of additional data that will help develop the strategy long term.
+Sticking to a strategy is key to not only measuring profit vs loss but also winning trades vs losing trades as well as a plethora of additional data that will help develop the strategy long term.

 -Investing requires patience and strategic thinking.

--Trading requires discipline, adjusting your strategy, market analysis and spotting trends.
+-Trading requires discipline, adjusting your strategy, market analysis, and spotting trends.
 Being unemotional when trading and having risk management.

-Conclusion Trading vs Investing
+Conclusion Trading Vs. Investing

-Investing and trading both involve very different strategies, time frames mindset and core values.
+Investing and trading both involve very different strategies, time frames mindset, and core values.
 Neither are the born and true best way to make money, but both are important to learn and distinguish between.
 It’s important to only invest or trade what you can afford to lose.
 Trading can certainly be thrilling and a quick way to gain profit, whereas investing requires a longer-term vision for the asset’s performance.
 This guide can be used for almost any time of investing or trading.
 When looking at a brand new asset class like bitcoin and cryptocurrencies, some of these risks can be greater than traditional markets due to volatility.
 But with volatility presents greater upside potential.

 coinpass Academy is here to help you through your cryptocurrency journey from beginner to professional.
 Invest with Knowledge, Trade with Skill.